-Templates and resources for use by teacher education providers and panel members engaged in national accreditation of initial teacher education (ITE) programs, either for program submission or to keep up
+Templates and resources are available for teacher education providers and panel members engaged in national accreditation of initial teacher education (ITE) programs, either for program submission or to keep up to date with accreditation requirements.

-The transition to Australian Curriculum (version 8.2) means that primary programs must include study of languages in their program design.
+The Australian Curriculum requires that primary programs include study of languages in their program design.

 The study of languages as a curriculum area in primary programs may be covered, for example, through references to general concepts such as the nature of language learning, languages and culture, language learning and literacy development etc.; or as a dedicated languages program with a focus on the proficiency in the language being learnt.